MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-activity.md

 Power Automate enables you to download a Power BI template to monitor desktop flow activity from the Power BI desktop application.
 [Learn more about Power BI desktop](/power-bi/fundamentals/desktop-what-is-desktop).

-Using this template, you can retrieve the data and charts displayed on the desktop flow activity page, such as last runs, main errors, and machine information.
+You can use this template to retrieve the data and charts displayed on the desktop flow activity page, such as last runs, main errors, and machine information.

 Additionally, you can: